The Continental United States are under the watchful eyes of the North American Aerospace Defense Command (NORAD).

 During the Nike Missile Defense years of 1955-1974, the Army Air Defense Command (ARADCOM), worked along side with NORAD to manage the Army missile defense network of the United States.
 If there was a Soviet Air attack, Air Force interceptor fighters would meet the enemy hundreds of miles away from the U.S.

-Those Soviet aircraft that got past the interceptor fighters would be delt with by the Nike Missile Batteries in the region.
+Those Soviet aircraft that got past the US Air Force interceptor fighters, sent to engage the attacking force would be dealt with by the Nike Missile Batteries in the region.
 These Missile Batteries were considered the last line of defense.

 NORAD was the central monitoring point for all air traffic with 3 Distant Early Warning radar networks across the Arctic circle to Greenland, and Canada along with Navy picket radar ships and Air Force Radar Planes watching the skies 24/7.

 If a threat was detected, it would be relayed down to the Air Force SAGE Sector Command Post in that sector.
 In the Los Angeles Defense area, the Air Force SAGE Command Post was at Norton AFB, near San Barnardino.

 Then it was relayed to the Army Air Defense Command Post (AADCP) at Ft.
 Mac Arthur, LA-45DC. and the The 670th.Air Force Radar Squadron atop Palos Verdes Hill.